raniamarhoni/RaniaMarhoni/README.md

 ## UX Design
 ### User Story
-As a new person in the industry I want the website to be seen by prospective clients and recruiters to be able to see my skills, a brief overview of my work history and portfolio they are then able to download my CV if they wish to see more detail.
-This is so I can develop connections within the industry and be able to get projects to work on in the future.
+As a prospective client or recruiter, I expect to see skills they provide, a brief overview of there work history, a portfolio and be able to download their CV.
 ### Strategy
 The aim was to create a user-friendly minimalist design where users would be able to access information easily.
 ### Scope